 A lighting plan with photometric study has been provided with this DSP application.
 Two types of light fixtures are proposed.
 The details and specifications of the pole lights are included on the lighting plan.
 However, the site plan details do not clearly indicate if the light fixtures are full cut-off type.
-A condition has been included in the Recommendation section of this report requiring the applicant to provide a site plan note stating that all site lighting fixtures use full cut-off optics.
+A condition has been included in this resolution requiring the applicant to provide a site plan note stating that all site lighting fixtures use full cut-off optics.